Embassy in Washington D.C., U.S.A.

 Please refer to the following forms and accompanying checklists when applying for your new Trinidad and Tobago Passport:

-- Sample Application for Trinidad and Tobago Passport- 16 years and over
+Sample Application for 1st Issue of MRP- Adults 16 years and over